Sponsor a child in Zambia

-Our Work in Zambia
+Our charity work in Zambia

 Opened in October 2012, SOS Children’s new Village in Chipata, Zambia, is home to children left alone because of poverty and disease.
-Known as Fort Jameson under colonial rule, Chipata is in the far east of the country near the Malawi and Mozambican borders.
+Chipata is in the far east of the country near the Malawi and Mozambican borders.
 Over 70% of households in Chipata are caring for orphans, and in a large percentage of these already-struggling households, the main breadwinner is ill, often with HIV/AIDS.
 150 children with no one to care for them are gradually moving into their new homes in the Village.
 The Village also has an SOS Nursery for the local children, and the children living in the Village.
 An SOS Medical Centre will provide 10,000 children and families with the care they need, including HIV/AIDS medicines.
 A Mobile Medical Unit, launched in 2011, is providing health education and medical treatment to poor and isolated communities.
 In addition, our community Family Strengthening Programme is helping 600 children and their families in three of the poorest districts of Chipata.

 Aids Orphan Projects